selfcommunity/developers-doc/docs/apireference/v2/event/get_event_feed.md

 :::info

-This operation requires being subscribed to the event.
+This operation requires authentication and being subscribed to the event.

 :::